 Directors participate in our 2008 Equity Participation Plan (or the 2008 Plan) which permits the Compensation Committee to grant nonqualified stock options or restricted common shares to directors from time-to-time.
-In 2008, the Compensation Committee did not grant restricted common stock or stock options to our Board of Directors.
-The following table presents the number of outstanding and unexercised option awards and the number of unvested shares of restricted common stock held by each of our independent directors at December 31, 2008.
+In 2009, the Compensation Committee granted 15,000 stock options and 3,000 shares of restricted common stock to Ms. Shapiro at \$24.65 per share.
+Also, the Compensation Committee granted 1,000 shares of restricted common stock to Messrs.
+Hendrickson and King and Dr. Triche at \$18.34 per share.
+These shares vest ratably over a three-year period.
+The following table presents the number of outstanding and unexercised option awards and the number of unvested shares of restricted common stock held by each of our independent directors at December 31, 2009.

-Name Number of options outstanding Number of unvested shares of restricted common stock outstanding
+Number of ordered Number of unvested shares of restricted

+Name Number of options outstanding common stock outstanding

-Boyd W. Hendrickson 25,000(1) 917(4)
+Boyd W. Hendrickson 10,000(1) 1,334(4)

-Edmund C. King 10,000(2) 2,867(5)
+Edmund C. King 10,000(1) 1,334(4)

+Devra G. Shapiro 15,000(2) 3,000(5)

-Timothy J. Triche 15,000(3) 917(4)
+Timothy J. Triche 15,000(3) 1,334(4)